xtreme3d/squall/README.md

 Squall
 ======
-Audio engine for games.
+Squall is an audio engine for games.
 Originally written by Marat Gilyazetdinov.
 Last version of the engine was 1.48, then, in 2009, Squall was open-sourced.
 Since then, the progect is no longer maintained by the original developers, so I decided to publish it on GitHub.
 I plan to modernize the code base and port the engine to Linux, add OSS or ALSA support.
 So far I haven't modified anything, just transcoded all the files into UTF-8.

 Features
 --------
 * Written in C++, has also C interface
-* Supports WAV, MP3, WMA, OGG/Vorbis and a variety of tracker formats including MOD, S3M, XM, IT and many others
+* Supports WAV (PCM, IMA ADPCM, MS ADPCM), MP3, OGG/Vorbis
 * Output via DirectSound
-* 3D sound support
+* 3D sound support (even for stereo sounds)
+* 5.1 multichannel systems support
 * Hardware acceleration support
-* CreativeLab EAX effects support
+* HRTF support (CreativeLab EAX, Sensaura ZoomFX)

 Usage
 -----